realshafer/RNBO-Plugin/README.md

 ![](./img/directory_structure.png)

-Open up `src/CustomAudioProcessor.cpp` and modify the section at the bottom so you are using the `CustomAudioEditor`.
+Open up `src/CustomAudioProcessor.cpp` and modify the section at the bottom so you are using the `CustomAudioEditor`:

 ```cpp
 AudioProcessorEditor* CustomAudioProcessor::createEditor()